sophon-crypto/fairstaking1kv/1kv-edst.md

 ### stage 1.3 (1 month)

+In this stage, we will provide a dashboard in form of a website for the purpose of

+* Display validator ranking based on algorithms we proposed
+* Better search functions
+* Historical trending of validators such as commission, number of nominators, amount of inactive stake

 1, 1kVP-edst dashboard UI design - 1 weeks (1 UI Dev, 1 developer): USD 1000.00

 2. 1kVP develop a dashboard for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 6000.00

-Deliverable: Validators dashboard accesible online, as a webpage.
+Deliverable: A validator dashboard

 Total allocation: USD 7000.00

-### stage 1.4 (1 month)

-1kVP-edst is not just a tool but it is necessary to operate as other web function, we need to adjust the function frequently. of course, we need to co-work with 1kVP team about how to provide the validator more convenience.

-1. data collection and analysis - 1 week (1 developer): USD 1500.00
-2. report about 1kVP-edst - totally 1 week (1 developer): USD 1500.00

-Deliverable: a proposal on how to enhance the nomination system about data ananlysis to 1kVP team.

-Total allocation: USD 3000.00

-### Server Fee: 6 months
+### Server Fee: 12 months
-Server is used to build the native Polkadot JS Apps and deploy the 1kVP-edst dashboard - (8vCPU + 16GiB + 500GiB SSD + 10Mbps) * 6 = USD 2400.00
+Server is used to build the native Polkadot JS Apps and deploy the 1kVP-edst dashboard - (8vCPU + 16GiB + 500GiB SSD + 10Mbps) * 12 = USD 4800.00

 #### Budget